Employees are the foundation of your HR

 We recommend going through the HR Manager's First Steps guide.

 In the Employees organizer, you keep all the information about your employees.
 Each person in your company has a personal employee card, which contains all their personal and contact details, their employment contract, their job equipment, their financial assessment, their salary progression, their benefits, their training, their identity or health information and any other related information you need to keep on your employees.
 You also have information relevant to their onboarding, company life and termination.
-Also included is a job description or its job classification.
+Also included is a job description or their job classification.

-Employee's personal card and other information
+Employee's personnel card and other information

 The employee's personnel card contains the basic personal data required